 Two of the Peer Navigators will work between three homeless outreach services in Lothian, Scotland, and two Peer Navigators will work between three English Salvation Army hostels.
-The Navigators will be recruited and employed by the Salvation Army and potential applications will be drawn from those who have completed Scottish Drugs Forum's Addiction Worker Training Programme in which people with experience of problem substance use receive a year of training and work placements, and via Pathway who run an expert by experience programme.
-Each Peer Navigator will be located in a place of work but with the expectation that they work across two/three settings where needed to cover holidays/absences and allow a certain degree of co-working (more practical in the Scottish settings).
+The Navigators will be recruited and employed by the Salvation Army.
+Each Peer Navigator will be located in a place of work but with the expectation that they work across two/three settings where needed to cover holidays/absences and allow a certain degree of co-working (more practical in the Scottish settings due to proximity of sites but also possible in the English settings).